Time-periodic and stable patterns of a two-competing-species Keller-Segel chemotaxis model: effect of cellular growth: Introduction and preliminary results

 the constant equilibrium $(\bar u,\bar v,\bar w)$ given by (\ref{12}) is a global attractor of the parabolic--parabolic--elliptic system of (\ref{11}) for any positive initial data $(u_0,v_0,w_0)\in C^0(\bar \Omega)\times C^0(\bar \Omega)\times W^{1,p}(\bar\Omega), p>N$.
-Recently Stinner \emph{et al}. \cite{STW} studied the competitive exclusion of (\ref{11}) with $\tau=0$, also under the smallness but a little bit more complicated assumption of chemotaxis rates.
-Therefore (\ref{11}) has no nonconstant positive steady state when the cellular chemotaxis sensitivity is moderate.
+Recently, Stinner \emph{et al}. \cite{STW} studied the competitive exclusion of (\ref{11}) with $\tau=0$, under more complicated smallness assumptions on the chemotaxis rates.
+In particular, (\ref{11}) has no nonconstant positive steady state when the cellular chemotaxis sensitivity is moderate.